-- Any person that transfers oil to, from, or within a vessel with an oil capacity of 250 barrels or more must have oil transfer procedures. - The transfer procedures must comply with 33 CFR 155.750. - Person in Charge Qualifications: - Letter of instruction and designation from the operating company stating the holder has received sufficient formal instruction; - Hold a Merchant Mariner's Credential as a Tankerman-PIC; or - Hold a Coast Guard License as Master, Mate, Pilot or Engineer. - The following written records must be maintained by the vessel operator for inspection by the Coast Guard: - Person in Charge designation. - Results of hose and other required tests (33 CFR 156.170). - Transfer hose information ("Oil Service", MAWP (Maximum Allowable Working Pressure), test date, date of manufacture). - Declaration of Inspections for the past month (33 CFR 156.150).
+- Any person that transfers oil to, from, or within a vessel with an oil capacity of 250 barrels or more must have oil transfer procedures. - The transfer procedures must comply with 33 CFR 155.750. - Person in Charge Qualifications: - Letter of instruction and designation from the operating company stating the holder has received sufficient formal instruction; - > Hold a Merchant Mariner's Credential as a Tankerman-PIC; or - > Hold a Coast Guard License as Master, Mate, Pilot or Engineer. - The following written records must be maintained by the vessel operator for inspection by the Coast Guard: - Person in Charge designation. - A line diagram of the vessel's transfer piping, including the location of each valve, pump, control device, vent, and overflow. - > Results of hose and other required tests (33 CFR 156.170). - Transfer hose information ("Oil Service", MAWP (Maximum Allowable Working Pressure), test date, date of manufacture). - Declaration of Inspections (DOI) for the past month (33 CFR 156.150).